If you don’t find your question, feel free to contact us.

 32.

-Yes, SDC supports the highly popular APC Mini MK2 from Akai.
+Yes, SDC supports one or more APC Mini MK2 controllers from Akai.

 As many as you like.